StratifyLabs/md2code/README.md

 # md2code

-md2code is a C++ application that will pull C/C++ code snippets out of markdown.
-The purpose is to allow the compilation of code snippets so that they can be posted free of compilation errors.
+md2code is a C++ application that will pull C/C++ code snippets out of markdown and build them as test programs.
+The purpose is to allow the compilation of all documentation code snippets so the examples never get stale.

-The snippets are placed into a directory structure that can be used to build and optionally execute the code.
+The snippets are placed into a directory structure (based on a given template) that can be used to build and optionally execute the code.

-The snippet must be marked as follows

 ```
 //md2code:<section>